CashScript/cashscript/packages/cashscript/README.md

 CashScript is a high-level language that allows you to write Bitcoin Cash smart contracts in a straightforward and familiar way.
 Its syntax is inspired by Ethereum's Solidity language, but its functionality is different since the underlying systems have very different fundamentals.
 See the [language documentation](https://cashscript.org/docs/language/) for a full reference of the language.

 ## The CashScript SDK
 The main way to interact with CashScript contracts and integrate them into applications is using the CashScript SDK.
-This SDK allows you to import `.json` artifact files that were compiled using the `cashc` compiler and convert them to `Contract` objects.
+This SDK allows you to import `.json` (or `.ts`) artifact files that were compiled using the `cashc` compiler and convert them to `Contract` objects.
 These objects are used to create new contract instances.
 These instances are used to interact with the contracts using the functions that were implemented in the `.cash` file.
 For more information on the CashScript SDK, refer to the [SDK documentation](https://cashscript.org/docs/sdk/).

 ### Installation
 ```bash